arith-lang/core/README.md

-# Wanda Programming Language
+# Arith Programming Language

-Programming language for learning about programming concepts.
+A Lisp-like language aimed at beginners to programming to help them understand programming concepts and practices.

 Used in the forthcoming book Think Like A Programmer II: The Ultimate Programming Masterclass by Jason Barr.